Happy Chappy Rose flowers

 Attractive colourful groundcover rose perfect for borders; blooms appear in dark and light shades of pink and orange with yellow centers with five petals each; very disease resistant, remove dead blooms to encourage re-blooming

-Happy Chappy Rose is bathed in stunning lightly-scented rose flowers with tomato-orange overtones and yellow eyes at the ends of the stems from late spring to early fall.
+Happy Chappy Rose is bathed in stunning lightly-scented rose flowers with tomato-orange overtones and yellow eyes at the ends of the branches from late spring to early fall.
 The flowers are excellent for cutting.
 It has dark green foliage throughout the season.
 The glossy oval compound leaves do not develop any appreciable fall color.
-The fruits are red hips displayed in late fall.
+The fruits are showy red hips displayed in late fall.

 Happy Chappy Rose is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a high maintenance rose that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
+This is a high maintenance shrub that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Happy Chappy Rose is recommended for the following landscape applications;